 - Topics in Cognitive Science (1 unit), taken twice (2 semesters)

-- These courses must be from the approved course list, and they must be selected from AT LEAST TWO DIFFERENT DEPARTMENTS outside of the student’s home department.
+- These courses must be from the approved course list, and at least two of the courses must be from two different departments outside of the student’s home department.

 *Independent Study: if a student needs to replace one required course to satisfy program requirements due to unavoidable scheduling issues,complete and submit the Independent Study Approval Form to ICSPrograms@colorado.edu.